-Hereditary angioedema (HAE) is a rare, genetic disease that can be unpredictable and potentially life-threatening.1-3Discover the cause
+Hereditary angioedema (HAE) is a rare, genetic disease that causes recurrent, unpredictable, and potentially

 What is HAE?